Drainage in your landscape is one of those things you never really think about — you always just assume it’s there.

 Water can pool in any number of areas on your property, and while it may be great for ducks, it can cause serious and costly damage.

-Let’s take a look at the signs your landscaping might have poor drainage — and what you can do to divert water away from your house.
+Let’s take a look at the signs your landscaping might have poor drainage — and the top 5 ways you can divert water away from your house.

 The Red Flags Of Poor Drainage Around Your House